Director and Lead Physiotherapist

 Ed founded Physio Ed Medical Ltd in 2004 following a successful stint as a sole clinician in private practice.
 Prior to this he had completed a BSc in Physiotherapy in Perth Western Australia and an MSc in physiotherapy at University College London.
 He has pioneered physiotherapy treatments for vocal patients and has vast experience in the management of dance and performance related injuries.

 He lectures regularly on the academic circuit on the above topics and has many publications to his name in prestigious medical texts and journals.
 Ed is also an Honorary UCL lecturer and co-leading MSK module for the MSc in Performing Arts Medicine.
-At the Harley Street clinic his primary area of interest is in the management of spinal pain in addition to his vocal work.
+At the Wimpole Street clinic his primary area of interest is in the management of spinal pain in addition to his vocal work.
 Outside of work he is a keen skier, runner and swimmer.